-"effective date"-
+"Effective Date"-

-- in relation to a Valuation Roll, means the date on which the Valuation Roll takes effect in terms of section 32(1); - (b) in relation to a Supplementary Valuation Roll, means the date on which a Supplementary Valuation Roll takes effect.
+- (a) in relation to a Valuation Roll, means the date on which the Valuation Roll takes effect in terms of section 32(1); - (b) in relation to a Supplementary Valuation Roll, means the date on which a Supplementary Valuation Roll takes effect.

-"exclusion", in relation to a municipality's rating power, means a restriction of that power as provided for in section 17;
+"Exclusion", in relation to a municipality's rating power, means a restriction of that power as provided for in section 17;

-"exemption", in relation to the payment of a rate, means an exemption granted by a municipality in terms of section 15;
+"Exemption", in relation to the payment of a rate, means an exemption granted by a municipality in terms of section 15;

-"financial year" means the period starting from 1 July in a year to 30 June the next year;
+"Financial Year" means the period starting from 1 July in a year to 30 June the next year;

-"formally protected areas" means a formally protected area as defined in the National Environmental Management: Protected Areas Act, (Act No 57 of 2003) and the National Environmental Management:
+"Formally Protected Areas" means a formally protected area as defined in the National Environmental Management: Protected Areas Act, (Act No 57 of 2003) and the National Environmental Management: Biodiversity Act, (Act No 10 of 2004);

-"Income Tax Act" means the Income Tax Act, 1962 (Act No. 58 of 1962);
+"Income Tax Act" means the Income Tax Act, 1962 (Act No. 58 of 1962):